 Retail cannabis uses are subject to the same parking ratio requirement as other retail establishments in the City (four spaces per 1,000 square feet of gross floor area).
-Based on this ratio, the 7,215square-foot facility would be required to provide 29 onsite parking spaces.
-The subject property includes an existing surface parking lot with 12 parking spaces, which is considered legal nonconforming.
-Access to the site is provided by an existing 25-foot wide shared driveway which is shared with an abutting residential property and adjacent commercial property.
+Based on this ratio, the 1,738square-foot facility would be required to provide seven onsite parking spaces.
+The subject property includes an existing surface parking lot with eighteen parking spaces.
+Access to the site is provided by two separate ingress/egress driveways from Fairview Road and Newport Blvd.
 There is an existing public sidewalk at the front of the building, which provides access to the site for pedestrians and bicyclists.

-The applicant proposes to reconfigure the parking lot to increase the provided parking to 16 parking spaces total (14 standard spaces, one accessible space, and credit for one bicycle rack).
-There is also three public parking spaces available at the front of the building along Harbor Boulevard.
-Although the public parking spaces are not counted toward the project's provided parking, these public spaces exist and are located in close proximity and are likely to be used by customers.
+The applicant proposes to reconfigure the parking lot to increase the provided parking to 22 parking spaces (twenty standard spaces, one accessible space, and credit for one bicycle rack) and therefore is proposing to provide 15 surplus parking spaces.
+However, two of the 22 parking spaces would be designated for delivery operations and product receiving.
 Since the proposed use would occupy the entire building, all onsite parking would serve the retail cannabis business.
-As described further below, the site parking is considered legal non-conforming and pursuant to the CMMC is allowed to continue with less parking than required by current Code standards.